TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/sanityerased2-thehorrorwithin.md

 She's still catatonic sir.
 We've been trying to get her to talk to us, but she's not saying much of anything really.

 ## UNKNOWN MALE VOICE
-But she is saying something.
+But she is saying something?

 ## MELVIN
 Yes.
-One word, cold.
+One word, "cold."
 Over and over again.
 We've given her blankets, taken her temperature, everything.
-Just...cold.
+Just..."cold."

 ## UNKNOWN MALE VOICE
 That is most concerning.
 Tell me Melvin, what do you think caused this?